jobrunr/website/content/en/contact-us.md

 ---
 title: "Contact us"
-summary: "Having doubts about JobRunr?
-Is it the right product for you?
+summary: "Considering a JobRunr Pro license?
 Contact us and we'll see together whether JobRunr can bring any value to your business"
 translationKey: "contact-us"
 skip_meta: true
 date: 2020-09-04T11:12:23+02:00